mitchcmurray/Diabetes_Prediction_Modeling/README.md

 ![image](Project_DPM.png)

 ## <ins>Project Overview<ins>
-### This project uses machine learning to create a modeling predition to determine if a patient is likely to have Diabetes.
+### This project uses machine learning to create a model to determine if a patient is likely to have Diabetes.
 To do this a number of variables and their outcome relationship to the likelihood of diabetes were evaluated.
 ### Variables:
 - Age : at least 21 years old of the same heritage (all females)
 - Blood Pressure : Diastolic blood pressure (mm Hg)